JoeyAlessi/Automated-ML-Notifications/README.md

 - [WhatsApp Sandbox](https://console.twilio.com/us1/develop/sms/try-it-out/whatsapp-learn): Where you will get the FROM number.
 - [Twilio SMS Overview](https://console.twilio.com/us1/develop/sms/overview): For a general overview of Twilio SMS services.
 - [Twilio Console](https://console.twilio.com/): To get your account/auth token/TO phone number.
 These will be located at the bottom under "Account Info".

-## Contributing to [Your Project Name]

-To contribute to [Your Project Name], follow these steps:

-1. Fork this repository.
-2. Create a branch: `git checkout -b <branch_name>`.
-3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin <project_name>/<location>`
-5. Create the pull request.

-Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## License

-This project is licensed under the [Your License Name] - see the LICENSE file for details.

----

-Feel free to adjust the README to better suit your project's specific needs and guidelines.